dave6892/docker-neuroportdbs/README.md

 # docker-neuroportdbs

+This is a Docker container for [NeuroportDBS](https://github.com/SachsLab/NeuroportDBS).
+NeuroportDBS is a collection of software [SachsLab](https://github.com/SachsLab) use for deep brain stimulation (DBS) surgery intraoperative mapping with microelectrode recording (MER) using the Blackrock Neuroport.
+This repository is currently a private repository.

-A simplistic demo for starting up the docker-serf container.
+A simplistic demo for starting up the docker-neuroport container.

     $ git clone https://github.com/dave6892/docker-neuroportdbs.git
     $ cd docker-neuroportdbs